Thor Broadcast Logo

 Answer:

-Yes, we do, the HDMI to ASI converter is actually MPEG2 or H.264 Video encoders https://thorbroadcast.com/product/1-4-hdmi-to-qam-modulators-and-iptv-streaming-encoders-8230.html/12 HDMI-QAM-IPLL unit is an HDMI encoder and will output video to ASI We have also 2ch HDMI or 4 channel HDMI to ASI They take 2 or HDMI inputs, encoders it MPEG2 or H.264, in mux you can choose one TS or second or muxed together as MPTS on the ASI output.
-The units have also IPTV outputs, SMTP's or MPTS multicast / unicast - UPD, RTP, RTSP This is the link: https://thorbroadcast.com/product/2-hdmi-ypbpr-hd-digital-tv-modulator-qam-atsc-dvb-t-8230.html
+Yes, we do.
+The HDMI to ASI converter is actually an MPEG2 or H.264 video encoder. https://thorbroadcast.com/product/1-4-hdmi-to-qam-modulators-and-iptv-streaming-encoders-8230.html/12 The HDMI-QAM-IPLL unit is an HDMI encoder and will output video to ASI.
+We also have 2ch HDMI or 4-channel HDMI to ASI.
+They take 2 or more HDMI inputs, encode them in MPEG2 or H.264, and in the mux you can choose one TS or a second TS, or mux them together as MPTS on the ASI output.
+The units also have IPTV outputs, SPTS or MPTS multicast / unicast - UDP, RTP, RTSP.
+This is the link: https://thorbroadcast.com/product/2-hdmi-ypbpr-hd-digital-tv-modulator-qam-atsc-dvb-t-8230.html

 Question: